StoneMcYT/susFic/README.md

 A public webpage of lore and storyline from a brony discord server.
 This page will handle all webpage deployments and story safekeeping.

+**If you do not have github put are part of of the r/place bronies discord and want to submit stories.
+DM Fluttersnek for hlelp**

 **License**: All code files belong to their respective contributors and are free to be repurposed, reused, etc., as long as you comply with the original code's license and are given to the public 'as is' without warranty of sorts.
 However, all stories and content (images, videos, gifs) belong to their respective owners under copyright unless specified or cited.

 ## The Timeline